From an Airbag Cushion Factory in Nagasaki to the World

 Side curtain airbags protect the head and neck of passengers from side crash impact.

-"Our side curtain airbags are installed in vehicles manufactured not only by Japanese but also by such global car manufacturers as Audi, Volkswagen, BMW, and Hyundai," says SAS President Takeo Ando.
+SAS's side curtain airbag cushions are now installed in vehicles manufactured not only by Japanese but also global automakers.

 World-class state-of-the-art weaving looms quickly insert weft threads, producing OPW fabric at a rapid rate.